milosdavidovic/codefreeze-blog/_posts/2018-02-21-angular-routing.markdown

 ### Summary

 Here we have covered some of the Angular's routing features and it is hopefully enough to get started with creating a simple navigation between different parts of our application.
 There is a lot more regarding Angular's routing then it is covered here, and I can recommend to check the official documentation to learn, buy following this [link](https://angular.io/guide/router).

+Thanks for reading and feel free to check out other articles on the Code Freeze!